 Model organisms provide powerful tools for unraveling holobiont complexity.
 These models can be used to test hypotheses of functional relationships and inter-partner interactions through holobiont manipulation.
 To complement current cnidarian model systems such as Aiptasia and Hydra, we recently proposed the adoption of Galaxea fascicularis as a true coral model owing to its suitability to aquarium rearing and reproduction, and manipulation of its association with Symbiodiniaceae following menthol bleaching (Puntin et al. 2022a).
 However, how this bleaching treatment affected the bacterial microbiome remained to be explored.

-In this study, we provided the first baseline assessment of the response of the Galaxea bacterial microbiome to menthol bleaching, and gain initial insights into the potential effects of long-term captivity in this coral species.
-Overall, menthol bleaching induced stochastic changes in the microbiome, indicating dysbiosis.
-The response of the bacterial microbiome to bleaching differed between the two facilities, likely reflecting differences in rearing conditions, which remain to be addressed.
-Bacterial communities of our captive Galaxea colonies were composed of fewer taxa than reported for wild corals, which is in line with decreasing microbial diversity of many captive organisms.
-Nevertheless, symbiotic polyps originating from different colonies maintained distinct community assemblies, and showed links to host and/or Symbiodiniaceae identity which warrant further investigation.
+In this study, we provided the first baseline assessment of the response of the Galaxea bacterial microbiome to menthol bleaching.
+Overall, menthol bleaching appeared to induce stochastic changes in the microbiome seemingly indicating dysbiosis.
+The response of the bacterial microbiome to bleaching differed in trend between the two facilities, possibly reflecting differences in rearing conditions, which remain to be addressed.
+Despite co-culturing in shared aquaria, symbiotic polyps originating from different colonies maintained distinct community assemblies.
+This suggest links to host and/or Symbiodiniaceae identity that warrant further investigation.

-A simplified microbiome could facilitate both characterization and experimental manipulation, and guide the identification of essential (“core”) members among the retained associates.
+Bacterial communities of the captive Galaxea colonies were composed of a small number of taxa.
+A simple microbiome could facilitate both characterization and experimental manipulation, and guide the identification of essential (“core”) members among the retained associates.
 In this regard, we identified Ruegeria spp. and Alteromonas spp. as candidate associates for further functional interrogation.
 In conclusion, our study contributes valuable information towards a better characterization of the Galaxea holobiont, as well as its continued development and establishment as a coral model system.

 Acknowledgements

 We thank André Dietzmann, Kara E. Engelhardt, Patrick Schubert, and Christina Anding (all JLU) for assistance during experiments; and Talia Morris and Hugh Spencer (Austrop) for offering their office and kindness, allowing GP to work on this manuscript from a very special place.